 We're supporting families in Wales when they need us to help make sure children are given the best chance in life.

-We have service centres in North and South Wales offering support to children, families and professionals.
+Our Wales national hub provides support to children, families and professionals.
 We support parents and families in caring for their children and provide therapeutic assistance to help children move on from abuse.

 1 in 5 children in the UK have suffered abuse, robbing them of their childhood.
 That's why we're visiting primary schools across Wales to give children the knowledge they need to stay safe from harm and to speak out if they're worried.